-Protein is an important part of a healthy diet, but the USDA says that many Americans rely too much on animal protein, such as chicken and beef, for their daily protein.
+Protein is an important part of a healthy diet, but the USDA says that many Americans rely too much on animal protein, such as chicken and beef, for their daily protein intake.

-Experts at Harvard School of Public Health have found that substituting plant proteins such as vegetables, legumes, nuts, tofu, or dairy products instead of a serving of meat can increase fertility.
+Experts at Harvard School of Public Health have found that replacing plant proteins such as vegetables, legumes, nuts, tofu, or dairy products with a single serving of meat can increase fertility.

 Harvard University researchers surveyed about 19,000 nurses trying to conceive and found that women who consumed animal protein more frequently were 39% more likely to develop infertility.
 But women who consume more plant protein are less likely to have problems getting pregnant.